 Then you will discover the ancient sites and culture of Coptic Christians where you will learn about Christian life in Egypt, a country where Christianity is a minority.
 You will first visit the Hanging Church is built into the walls of the watergate of the Roman fortress and is possibly the oldest Christian church in Egypt.
 Dedicated to the Virgin Mary, it is one of Cairo's most beautiful churches.
 Continue to the Monastery and Church of Saint George.
 It is one of the few remaining circular churches in the Middle East.

-Sail to the West Bank of Luxor this morning and step ashore to explore the Ramesseum—Ramses II’s mortuary temple.
-This temple—and the scattered granite remains of the king’s giant monuments are so impressive.
-Discover the Valley of the Queens and visit the less visited and quiet area; and explore the mortuary temple of queen Hatshpsut., set against the backdrop of the Theban Mountains.
+Sail to the West Bank of Luxor this morning and step ashore to explore the Ramesseum— Ramses II&rsquo's mortuary temple.
+This temple— and the scattered granite remains of the king’s giant monuments are so impressive.
+Discover the Valley of the Queens and visit the less visited and quiet area; and explore the mortuary temple of Queen Hatshepsut., set against the backdrop of the Theban Mountains.
 Return to your boat for lunch, and en Navigate through Esnâ Lock on your way to the city of Edfu.

 In the morning, our cruise ship will take us to Edfu to see its marvelous temple.
 The Edfu Temple is the best-preserved ancient temple in Egypt dedicated to the falcon god Horus.
 It was built in the Ptolemaic period between 240 and 57 BC.
 When we return to the ship, we will cruise towards Kom Ombo where we arrive in the late afternoon.